python-discord/bot/bot/resources/tags/empty-json.md

 object
 array
 ```
-This issue can be resolved by creating one of these data types.
 An object is the most common of the 2, and is created by editing your file to read `{}`.

 Different data types are also supported.
 If you wish to read more on these, please reffer to the following article: https://www.tutorialspoint.com/json/json_data_types.htm